 - 6. Rick and Coo aren't shown being THAT friendly with Kirby in the show.
 It's probable that they became closer over time.

-- 7. And on the matter of better terms, many point out that the anime features Dedede being far more malicious than in games.
-This could be because after Nightmare's initial defeat and his defeat in Kirby Dream Land, Dedede eventually came to realize that being a cruel dictator was getting him nowhere, so he decided to mellow out to being more of an antivillian or frenemy as Play Nintendo puts it.
+- 8. And on the matter of better terms, many point out that the anime features Dedede being far more malicious than in games.
+This could be because after Nightmare's initial defeat and his own defeat in Kirby Dream Land, Dedede eventually came to realize that being a cruel dictator was getting him nowhere, so he decided to mellow out to being more of an antivillian or frenemy as Play Nintendo puts it.
+Indeed, there were strong hints in the anime of Dedede softening up as the episodes go by, with the episode D'Preciation Day probably being the biggest clincher.